 (a) in writing, such as when completing a donation or registration form.

-(b) through an opt-out process, either by checking off a box on a response form or by contacting the Foundation.
+(b) through an opt-in process, either by checking off a box on a response form (online or hard copy) or by contacting the Foundation.

 The Foundation may collect, use and disclose personal information without consent if that information is considered by law to be in the public domain.
-Sources of public information include telephone and professional directories, newspapers, periodicals and public registries.
-Other circumstances in which consent is not required by law are set forth in PIPA, but do not represent common situations for BC Children's Hospital Foundation.
+Sources of public information include published directories, newspapers, periodicals, public registries and related online sources.

 Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
 Personal information shall be retained only as long as necessary for the fulfilment of those purposes.